pendulum-project/ntpd-rs/CONTRIBUTING.md

 ## Dependencies and MSRV
-As ntpd-rs is intended to be packaged for multiple operating systems, we try to be conservative in our minimum supported rust version and the versions of our dependencies.
+As ntpd-rs is intended to be packaged for multiple operating systems, we try to be conservative in our minimum supported rust version (MSRV) and the versions of our dependencies.
 Only add a new dependency if absolutely necessary.
 Please refrain from using newer compiler features or using the latest crate features.
 If that would however result in lots of duplicated effort, let us know so we can see if incrementing a crate version or increasing the MSRV is justified.

 ## Documentation
 Our end-user documentation is written in mkdocs and can be ran locally using the